icon

 The World Health Organization (WHO), in 2014, released a framework on tobacco control (which serves as a guideline for laws and regulations), and this has led several countries to ban or place heavy restrictions on e-cigarettes.
 The guideline seems to satisfy the alarmist propaganda of busybodies and public health activists from the time period.

-The claim has been that there isn’t enough evidence to support that vaping is less harmful than smoking, that e-cigarettes help smokers quit smoking, and that vape products entice teenagers to start vaping because of the varieties of flavors available.
+The claim has been that there isn’t enough evidence to support that vaping is less harmful than smoking, that e-cigarettes help smokers quit smoking, and that vape products entice teenagers to start vaping because of the varieties of flavours available.
 Hence, WHO issued new advice claiming vaping has a strong link to lung and health damage.

 The statement from the organization following their study in 2016 recommends the outright banning of e-cigarette in indoor areas and places where smoking is prohibited.